antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 - Prepared the environment for the remaining chapters

 The next chapter introduces the Microsoft Intune Admin Center and explores the main administrative areas used to manage users, devices, applications and security.
+- Verified the subscription
+- Accessed the Microsoft Intune Admin Center
+- Prepared the environment for the remaining chapters

+The next chapter introduces the Microsoft Intune Admin Center and explores the main administrative areas used to manage users, devices, applications and security.